 Solo 401(k)

-Plan Overview: A Solo 401(k) plan, also called an Individual 401(k) or one-participant 401(k) plan, is a savings option for the self-employed designed for companies that have no employees or if the only employee is your spouse.
-This type of plan are similar to employer-sponsored 401(k) plans, and allow you to contribute as both an employer and an employee with pre-tax money.
-This allows for more savings compared to SEPs or IRAs; however, the additional opportunities can be balanced by more limited investment options.
-With this type of plan, you can make either traditional or Roth deferrals, which offer the same tax benefits as their IRA contribution counterparts.
+Plan Overview: The Solo 401(k), also called an Individual 401(k) or one-participant 401(k) plan, is a retirement savings plan designed for businesses with no employees or when the sole employee is your spouse.
+Solo 401(k)s operate much like standard 401(k) plans, and let you make contributions as both an employer and an employee with pre-tax money.
+This allows for more savings than SEPs or IRAs; however, the extra savings options often come with more limited investment options.
+In a solo 401(k) plan, you can make either traditional or Roth deferrals, which have the same tax benefits as their IRA contribution counterparts.

 Eligibility: Solo 401(k)s are available solely to business owners and their spouses may establish and contribute to a solo 401(k).